Royal Kobayashi

-Kazuo Kobayashi (小林 和男, Kobayashi Kazuo), better known as Royal Kobayashi, is a retired Japanese boxer who competed at the 1972 Munich Olympic Games in the featherweight division, and won the Lineal and WBC junior featherweight titles in 1976.
+Kazuo Kobayashi (小林 和男, Kobayashi Kazuo), better known as Royal Kobayashi, was a Japanese boxer who competed at the 1972 Munich Olympic Games in the featherweight division, and won the WBC junior featherweight titles in 1976.
 He is an alumnus of the Takushoku University.

 Amateur career

 Kobayashi who had practiced kendo until high school graduation, began boxing after admission to the Physical Training School of the Self Defense Forces.
 He won the All-Japan Amateur Boxing Championships in the featherweight division in 1971 and 1972.

 Kobayashi represented Japan at the 1972 Summer Olympics in Munich.
 In the second round match against Pat Ryan, Kobayashi knocked him down thrice, badly damaged his face, and won by a 4–1 decision.
 Beaver County Times called the one vote against Kobayashi "the most ridiculous decision (vote) of the night".
 Kobayashi then knocked out Italy's Pasqualino Morbidelli in one round, before losing 1–4 to András Botos in the quarterfinals.
 He compiled an amateur record of 34–3 (28 KOs) before turning professional.